North American International Auto Show: Editions

+2026

+The 2026 public show ran from January 17–25, with media and industry events on the 14th and 15th, and charity preview (featuring a performance by Robin Thicke) on the 16th.

 2025

 In 2025, the show was moved back to its previous January timeframe; as a result, no show was held in 2024.
 The 2025 public show ran from January 11–20, with the media and charity previews held on the 10th, the latter featuring a performance by Flo Rida.

 Like in 2023, the 2025 show was held entirely indoors at Huntington Place.
 Ford, General Motors, Kia, Stellantis, Toyota, and Volkswagen returned as full exhibitors; and BMW, Honda, Hyundai, Ineos, Mazda, and Mercedes-Benz were represented by exhibits organized by local dealerships, with Ineos making their first Detroit Auto Show appearance.
 High-end and exotic vehicles were exhibited in The Gallery, a separate section also programmed by local dealers.

 The 2025 show included four test tracks on the show floor: the returning Powering Michigan EV Experience, featuring electric vehicles from BMW, Cadillac, Chevrolet, GMC, and Rivian (in the latter's Detroit Auto Show debut); the new Detroit Grand Prix Track, with electric and gasoline-powered electric vehicles from Buick, Ford, Honda, Mazda, and Volkswagen; and the returning Ford Bronco Built Wild Experience and Camp Jeep off-road courses in their manufacturers' respective exhibits.

 The 2025 show featured few vehicle introductions, in part due to the decline in popularity of auto shows in North America, and in part due to conflicting with the Consumer Electronics Show, where several concept and production vehicles were introduced along with vehicle interior technology and concepts were showcased.
 The only new vehicles shown were from Ford, who revealed the Mustang RTR prototype and Mustang GTD Spirit of America edition in a separate press conference before the event on January 9.